All Products

 2. Create a new job to retry the operations on the failed objects.

-3. Verify your permission configuration to ensure that the RAM role has all the required permissions.
+3. Verify the permission settings and ensure the RAM role has the required permissions.

 POST /?batchJobStatus&batchJobId=<JobId>&requestedJobStatus=Cancelled&statusUpdateReason=Cancelled by user HTTP/1.1